SatyJais/DigitalAdvertising_Pipeline_ETL/README.md

-## Bringing the data from both sources to create a dynamic dashboard
+## Bringing the data from both sources to create a real-time & dynamic dashboard

 **Example visualization 1**